yebipo/shrinky/README.md

 - Perform a series on operations on the compiler output known to further reduce code footprint.
 - Link an output binary.
 - Possibly strip the generated binary.
 - Compress the produced binary and concatenate it with a shell script that will decompress and execute it.
-THIS LAST STEP MAY NOT ALWAYS WORK.
-- TODO: Extract code to memory and excute it there instead.

 Only one source file is supported when generating a binary.
 This is to enable whole program optimization.
 The user can `#include` other source files inside this main source for convenience.